Sarthakdtu/ByteNet/README.md

 5. Tag friends and be part of the conversation

+6. Find users on the website

-6. See what everyone is up to in your feed and also, posts, here, are called "bytes" : )
+7. See what everyone is up to in your feed and also, posts, here, are called "bytes" : )